softworkz/embyuserwiki/Hosting-Settings.md

-Hosting settings allow you to configure Media Browser's built-in web server.
+Hosting settings allow you to configure Emby's built-in web server.
 These settings are accessed by opening the server dashboard and navigating to **Advanced** -> **Hosting**.

 For the purposes of this document we are defining local as within your home network, and external as outside your network away from home.